Ya'akov Meridor: Business career

 Meridor co-founded a company that imported canned meat.
 Due to the austerity regulations in force at the time, the company suffered financially and it was bought out by the Israeli government.
 In 1960, while still in the Knesset, Meridor set up the deep-sea fishing company "Atlantic Fishing Company" jointly with businessman Mila Brenner (1921–1999).
 In 1962, they set up the shipping company "Maritime Fruit Carriers Company Ltd." with the aim to break into the then highly fragmented oceangoing refrigerated cargo business.
+By 1969, the company had ten refrigerated ships constructed at a cost of $5 million and with names including Avocadocore, Bananacore, Lemoncore and Mangocore.
+He found that by travelling at 20 kn, his ships could bring bananas from Ecuador to meet the untapped market for the fruit in Japan, without going overripe.
 The company grew rapidly, and at its height, operated 42 ships, and also extended its operations to oil shipping and the construction of tankers.
 As a result of his business activities, Meridor became wealthy.
 In his book Terror out of Zion, J. Bowyer Bell noted: "One of the greatest transformations has been that of Meridor, who was first elected to the Knesset with the occupation of worker, but who has since become Israel's greatest shipping tycoon, a rival to the Greeks, a man whose photograph has been in Time, who appears more often in Monaco than along Dizengoff Street."
-The company experienced severe liquidity problems due to the decline in oil shipping during the 1973 oil crisis.
-It went bust in 1976.
+The company experienced severe liquidity problems due to the decline in oil shipping during the 1973 oil crisis and ultimately went bust in 1976.
 Part of its fleet was taken over by the Cunard Line.